 Empty beaches?
 Yes.
 Private resorts?
 Even better.
 Your own island?
 Now we’re talking.
 If you’ve ever dreamed of buying a private island of your own (who hasn’t?), these 10 picks from Private Islands magazine, ranked from affordable to aspirational, are a good place to start.

-Kastawei Island may be just less than an acre in size, but this little gem has a natural bay that’s perfect for a boat — and some of the prettiest water we’ve ever seen.
+Kastawei Island may be just less than an acre in size, but this little piece of real estate has a natural bay that’s perfect for a boat — and some of the prettiest water we’ve ever seen.

 Just beyond the surrounding reef, you can spot whales in the water — while standing on your own beach.